Yanzheng1998/Yanzheng1998.github.io/_portfolio/portfolio-1.md

 ---
 title: "Intern projects at Ant Financial"
-excerpt: "Integration of an end-to-end e-commerce mall enabling buy and refund with reward points; A platform-wised achievement system that supports services on marketing pages<br/><img src='/images/500x300.png'>"
+excerpt: "Integration of an end-to-end e-commerce mall enabling buy and refund with reward points<br>
+A platform-wised achievement system that supports services on marketing pages<br/><img src='/images/500x300.png'>"
 collection: portfolio
 ---